SecUSo/privacy-friendly-passwordgenerator/README.md

 ## Privacy Friendly Password Generator

 Privacy Friendly Password Generator is an Android application that generates passwords based on pre-chosen parameters.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt. <br />
+This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+Further information can be found on secuso.org/pfa<br />

 Users can save the following parameters: domain, username (optional), character set (uppercase, lowercase, special, numbers), length and iteration.
 The iteration is used to create different passwords if an update with the same parameters is intended.  <br />